Yoho National Park

 All Yoho campsites have a picnic table and fire ring, with a fire permit costing $8 (includes firewood).
 When all campgrounds are filled, campers will be directed to overflow areas.

-The park’s main camping area is KICKING HORSE CAMPGROUND (mid-May to early Oct.), five kilometres (three miles) northeast of Field along the road to Takakkaw Falls.
+The park’s main camping area is KICKING HORSE CAMPGROUND (mid-May to mid-Oct.), five kilometres (three miles) northeast of Field along the road to Takakkaw Falls.
 Facilities include coin showers, flush toilets, and kitchen shelters.
 It offers a mix of forested sites and a few suited to larger rigs in a grassy loop.

 Just below Lake O’Hara is a delightful little campground surrounded by some of the region’s finest hiking.
 It can only be reached by scheduled shuttle bus or on foot.
 For more information, visit the Lake O’Hara camping page.